dcunited001/te-xel-io/app/posts/2015-03-14-gpu-accelerated-string-neighborhood-in-linear-time.md

 #### This one visualizes the relationships between digits in pi.

 Again, it's a meaningless representation of the data since it's visualizing the base-10 numbering system.
-The star shows up in the picture because there's 10 digits and the artist chose to alternate between light and dark!
-If did the same thing with a base 14 numbering system, you'd see a 7 pointed star...
+The star shows up in the picture because there are 10 digits and the artist chose to alternate between light and dark!
+If we did the same thing with a base 14 numbering system, you'd see a 7 pointed star...
 Look at the colors though!
 The colors!

 ### Back to the Bioinformatics Algorithms